TheBestTvarynka/tbt/content/posts/scard-container-name/index.md

 2. Injects the `bad.dll` into the process memory forcing it to load this dll.
 In turn, the `bad.dll` will hook all needed methods.
 3. Continues the execution.

 So, as a result, you should get `HookLoadLibrary.exe`.
-Do not forget to set your own paths in the code!

 ## Run it